Wabwi/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 Note that I ctrl+c (killed) the Bash script in the example.

 ### TASK 5
-We killed our 4-to_infinity_and_beyond process using ctrl+c in the previous task, there is actually another way to do this.
+We stopped our 4-to_infinity_and_beyond process using ctrl+c in the previous task, there is actually another way to do this.

-Write a Bash script that kills 4-to_infinity_and_beyond process.
+Write a Bash script that stops 4-to_infinity_and_beyond process.

 Requirements:

-* You must use kill
+You must use kill
 Terminal #0
 ```
 sylvain@ubuntu$ ./4-to_infinity_and_beyond